RiceDope/Callisto/README.md

 - Test coverage
 - Potentially swap to using Enums for "confined functionality" Enforce sort ascending/descending.
 Or enforcing queue or stack.
 Will enable easier development and tidy up the amount of boolean flags used.
 - Add a softQueue, One without a specific length and can expand.
 We should also be able to enforce a certain size on the queue.
 This would make all methods other than queue methods unusable until the flag is switched.
+- General code tidiness needs working on.
+Reorganise and list housekeeping.

 ## Constant